 Additionally, a built-in emulator can be utilized to test your application or game.
 It’s the most difficult to configure of the options on this list, but it’s also the fastest and most feature-rich.
 If you want to run Android on a tablet, this is the best option.

 It was previously known as Tencent Gaming Buddy but has since changed its name to GameLoop.
 Indeed, Tencent has designated this emulator as the official one for its mobile titles, which include Call of Duty: Mobile and PUBG Mobile.
 While it does feature games from various studios, the selection is not as diverse as it could be.

 We were able to play all of the games we wanted using the emulator.
 This is not the optimal configuration for testing or productivity.
 However, if you’re looking for a mobile first-person shooter and a few games, this is a decent gaming emulator with a large selection of recent titles.

 6. Bliss OS

 On the other hand, bliss is singular.
 It runs Android applications on a PC via a virtual machine.
 It can, however, be run directly from a USB stick connected to your computer.
-Unless you have a lot of storage space available, power users should avoid using the USB boot option.
+Power users should avoid using the USB boot option unless they have a lot of storage space available.
 If you’ve never created a virtual machine before, the process is straightforward but lengthy.